 Supporting people who smoke to stop

-Too often smoking is referred to as a “habit” or a “lifestyle choice” but smoking is an addiction.
+Too often, smoking has been referred to as a “habit” but smoking is an addiction.
 It is one that most people who smoke start as children and, tragically, up to 2 out of 3 people who smoke who don’t quit will die early.

 We know many people who smoke in the North East would like to quit at any given time, and around half are trying to cut down, but stopping completely can feel hard.
 And for those who do want to quit, health is the main reason.

 Reducing smoking prevalence to 5% or lower will mean both increasing quit attempts and people’s success rates when they make a quit attempt.
-It also means a greater understanding as to the reasons why people fail to succeed when they try to quit.
+It also means a greater understanding of the reasons why people fail to succeed when they try to quit.

-Fresh supports a system-wide approach to stop smoking support, with the person at the heart and the choice of how and where they quit.
-Ensuring access to as many evidence-based options as possible is important in order to increase engagement and quitting success at the individual level.
+Fresh supports a system-wide approach to stop smoking effective options as possible to quit is important in order to increase engagement and quitting success.

 Support to ADPH and NHS

-Fresh supports the ADPH North East Tobacco Commissioners Network to fulfill their position statement on Helping Smokers to quit, supporting initiatives like the regional Patient Group Direction and Pharmacy supply service.
+Fresh supports the ADPH North East Tobacco Commissioners Network to fulfill their goal of creating a system-wide approach which normalises quitting and ensures that smokers are supported appropriately in their efforts to stop, supporting initiatives like the regional Patient Group Direction and Pharmacy supply service.
+See the ADPHNE statement on Helping Smokers to quit)

 The Tobacco Commissioners Network is an important group that supports effective commissioning of stop smoking services and interventions to maximise overall population impact.
-Fresh supports and facilitate the system-wide approach between Local Authorities and the NENC ICB, that puts the person at the centre in order to achieve our collective vision of a Smokefree future.
+Fresh supports and facilitates the system-wide approach between Local Authorities and the NENC ICB, putting the person at the centre to achieve our collective vision of a Smokefree future free of the death and disease of tobacco.

-We also provide ongoing support to the Association of Directors of Public Health North East and the North East and North Cumbria Integrated Care Board around the delivery of prevention within the NHS through the Treating Tobacco Dependency programme.
+We also provide ongoing support to the ADPHNE and North Cumbria Integrated Care Board around the delivery of prevention within the NHS through supporting the Treating Tobacco Dependency programme.

 Read about the work of the Tobacco programme | North East and North Cumbria NHS (northeastnorthcumbria.nhs.uk)

-We know that some people who smoke will require more support to quit and it is important that this help is targeted to them.
-Two key priority groups are pregnant people who smoke and those with a mental health condition and we are members of the Smoking in Pregnancy Challenge Group – ASH and also the Mental Health and Smoking Partnership – ASH
+We know that some people who smoke will require more support to quit, and this help must be targeted to them.
+Two key priority groups are pregnant people who smoke and people with a mental health condition.

 Vaping